 - Canada Relief Fund text scam – A text saying “Alert: The emergency response benefit of Canada Relief Fund has sent you a deposit for $XX.
 See link.
 Data rates may apply”.
 It is a phishing link.

 Learn about other COVID-19 fraud on the Canadian Anti-Fraud Centre site.
-If you encounter a scam, report it to the Canadian Anti-Fraud Centre.
+If you encounter one, report it to the Canadian Anti-Fraud Centre.
 You can also post in on social media to warn others about it.

 Check up on neighbours and friends

 COVID-19 high risk groups include older adults, people with serious health conditions, and immunosuppressed individuals.
 So call your parents, grandparents, elderly relatives and neighbours.
-They might need your help.
+They might need your assistance.
+A good way to know how to help your community is through Help Next Door MB.

 Stay safe and healthy everyone!

-Source of mental health supports: ‘We will get through this together’: Tools for Manitobans with anxiety over COVID-19, Rachel Bergen, CBC Manitoba.
-Accessed March 31, 2020.
+Sources: Manitoba extends state of emergency, Danton Unger, CTV News; and ‘We will get through this together’: Tools for Manitobans with anxiety over COVID-19, Rachel Bergen, CBC Manitoba.
+Accessed March 31/ April 21, 2020.

 We'd love to hear from you!